Nominations recently opened for the Cairns Tropical Pride’s Community Hero Awards, recognising the region’s LGBTIQ volunteers of the year.

 Each year, the festival awards a group of locals whose voluntary efforts have made their community a better place.

 Nominations are open for all of the awards until Saturday, September 1.
-To nominate and find out more about the Cairns Tropical Pride festival, visit the website.

 For decades Ted Kelk was a closeted teacher at Parramatta Park School.
 However, after being diagnosed with HIV, Ted retired and came roaring out of the closet, determined to make a difference in the world, so younger LGBT+ people would never endure life as a threatened and bullied second class citizen as he had.
 And make a difference Ted did.
-Through his work in the Cairns Hospitality Industry Social Club he helped proved a social outlet for the local LGBT+ community and as founder and chief agitator of the Queensland Association for Gay Law Reform, he made a difference to the lives of LGBT+ people statewide, finally moving to Brisbane to fight for gay law reform.
+Through his work in the Cairns Hospitality Industry Social Club he helped proved a social outlet for the local LGBT+ community.
+As founder and chief agitator of the Queensland Association for Gay Law Reform, he made a difference to the lives of LGBT+ people statewide.
+He finally moving to Brisbane to fight for gay law reform.
 The Queensland Governor proclaimed the repeal of the state’s anti-gay laws on 19th January 1991 and Ted died two weeks later.

 Pat O’Hara OAM